 Irrespective of personal preference, I do believe that I did both what I could and should do over the course of my brief 2016 summer tour.
 Moreover, I’ve also come to further appreciate the first publication being written in English, as English usage is extensive throughout the world and is prominent throughout the world-wide-web, not to mention easily adopted into other tongues.
 In fact, I was able to find the article to be mirrored or heavily cited in other languages, including Spanish, French, Chinese, Korean, Polish, Portuguese, Dutch, and Hebrew.
 Also, it seems that project-generated Tabernacle images that were incorporated into Adam’s article have come to regularly appear on the first page of a Google image search.
 Likewise, Adam’s rabbinical ordination and Orthodox Jewish perspective not only gave the project research a measure of credence, but Adam’s ongoing focus on prophecy and awakening of Israel in Diaspora are also particularly important aspects of his platform as well.

-Breaking Israel News article did not and could not address each and every aspect of my research or my Israel trip.
+Of course, the Breaking Israel News article did not and could not address each and every aspect of my research or my Israel trip.
 But Adam’s article didn’t need to do so, and neither do I need to do so at this time.

 After all, my encounters with university professors, rabbis, religious Jews, engineers, professional Temple restoration advocates, archaeologists, exhibitors, guides, and antiquities authorities may be interesting in their